telliott99/MyMath/integration-apps/gauss-again2.rst

     = e^{-x^2/2} \ \int_{-\infty}^{\infty} e^{-y^2/2} \ dy = I e^{-x^2/2}

-Now we need the volume, which is
+Now we add up all the little slices to find the volume, which is

 .. math::

     V =  \int_{-\infty}^{\infty} I e^{-x^2/2} \ dx

-but :math:`I` is a constant, so
+but :math:`I` is just a number, so

 .. math::